Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

 Stacks, Subroutines, and Interrupts are introduced as the core mechanisms for managing program flow and CPU state.
 They show how ARM handles function calls, returns, and external events — all of which you can observe directly in CPUlator when stepping through assembly or C code.

+High Level Languages

+They are designed to let programmers express concepts and logic without worrying about the low-level details of how the CPU manipulates bits and bytes.

+Examples include C, Java, Python, BASIC, JavaScript.assembly, which is tied closely to hardware registers and instructions, high-level languages abstract away those details so programmers can focus on solving problems.

+Two Main Types
+Interpreted Languages

+Code is read and executed line by line at runtime.

+Examples: Python, JavaScript, PHP, Bash.

+Advantages:

+Easier to write and test incrementally.

+Immediate feedback when running code.

+Advantages:

+Easier to write and test incrementally.

+Immediate feedback when running code.

+Disadvantages:

+Slower execution, since translation to machine code happens every time the program runs.

+Bugs may only appear when specific parts of the program are executed.

+Special case: Node-RED (a low-code visual tool) is essentially an interpreter that converts flow diagrams into JavaScript, then into machine code.

+Compiled Languages

+Code is translated into machine code ahead of time through a compilation process.

+Examples: C, C++.

+Advantages:

+Faster execution since the program is already in machine code.

+Compiler can check the entire program, catching errors and optimizing performance.

+Disadvantages:

+Slower development cycle because you must compile before running.

+Supporting tools:

+Linker: connects your program with external libraries.

+Loader: places the compiled program into memory so the CPU can run it.

+🔒 Open vs Closed Source
+Closed Source: Companies distribute only compiled machine code, keeping the original source hidden to protect intellectual property.

+Open Source: Developers share both source code and compiled binaries.
+Examples include Linux and the gcc compiler.

+High-level languages are about human readability and productivity.
+They trade off direct hardware control for abstraction, making programming more accessible and efficient.
+The choice between interpreted and compiled languages reflects a balance between ease of development and runtime performance.